 |Content Set||Assign to a content set.
 The list is populated with all content sets for which you have Write Saved Question permission.|

-Note: If you specify a reissue interval of 8 hours, the system reissues the saved question exactly every 8 hours, regardless of time changes due to daylight savings time.
+Note: If you specify a reissue interval of eight hours, the Tanium Server reissues the saved question exactly every eight hours, regardless of time changes due to daylight savings time.

-This option is displayed for users with the Administrator or Content Administrator roles only.
+This option appears only for users with the Administrator or Content Administrator roles.
 The purpose is to enable an advanced user to curate the configuration for other users.
 Defaults are commonly understood as good choices.
 When this option is selected, the administrator's choices populate the initial defaults shown for subsequent users.

 The subsequent users are free to modify the settings.
-When a non-admin user modifies the settings, their choices are preserved and will persist even when another administrator subsequently changes the default preferences.
+When non-administrator users modify the settings, their choices are preserved and will persist even when another administrator subsequently changes the default preferences.

 Note: When an Administrator or Content Administrator makes changes, it does change the settings for all other Administrator or Content Administrator users.
-This design forces administrators to be on the same page regarding the best default settings.
+This design forces administrators to agree on the best default settings.

-The non-counting question option is displayed when the question is a counting question that has exactly one sensor in the select clause.
-The non-counting question option can be configured only in the New Saved Question form, not the Edit Saved Question form.
+The non-counting question option appears when the question is a counting question that has exactly one sensor in the select clause.
+You can configure the non-counting question option only in the New Saved Question form, not the Edit Saved Question form.

-The Enable collection and reporting of recent data option can be configured only in the New Saved Question form, not the Edit Saved Question form.
+You can configure the Enable collection and reporting of recent data option only in the New Saved Question form, not the Edit Saved Question form.

-The Default Tab setting is saved as a user preference unless the Use these as the default for all users setting is selected.
+The Default Tab setting is saved as a user preference unless you

-Your question will be issued and results displayed in the results grid.
-Depending on the settings you configured, the saved question may appear in saved question lists that are incorporated into Tanium Console workflows.
+The Tanium Server reissues your question and displays the results in the Question Results grid.
+Depending on the settings you configured, the saved question might appear in saved question lists that are incorporated into Tanium Console workflows.

 When you save a question that has a parameterized sensor, the sensor definition, including the substituted values, is saved in an object called a temp sensor.
 On the endpoint, the Tanium™ Client runs the temp sensor when it computes answers to a saved question that calls it.
 A saved question that is reissued according to a schedule continues to use the temp sensor even if the sensor from which it was based is updated.
 Therefore, if a sensor is updated, and you want the saved question to use the updated code, you must re-create the saved question.